adrianfish/sakai/webcomponents/docs/tutorial.md

 We'll use docs to describe this directory, the one containing this tutorial.

-## 1. Add the sakai-todo-list component to Sakai
+## 1. Add the sakai-todo-list package to the webcomponents project

-All of our components live under the SAKAI\_SRC/webcomponents/tool/src/main/fontend/js directory, that's where we want to put our component's js file.
+All of our components live under the SAKAI\_SRC/webcomponents/tool/src/main/fontend/packages directory, that's where we want to put our component.

-Copy sakai-todo-list.js to SAKAI\_SRC/webcomponents/tool/src/main/frontend/js

-    cp TUTORIAL_SRC/js/sakai-todo-list.js ../tool/src/main/frontend/js
+First, let's change to the webcomponents directory:

+    cd SAKAI_SRC/webcomponents

+Copy across our component package starter from the tutorial source:

+    cp -r TUTORIAL\_SRC/package/* tool/src/main/frontend/packages/

+## 2. Write tests for some component functionality

+Enter the package directory:

+    cd tool/src/main/frontend/packages/sakai-todo-list

+Load up test/sakai-todo-list.test.js in your editor.

+Run the tests:

+    npm run test

 Now build the webcomponents project: